sgleizes/xsh/README.md

 - Installed third-party plugin managers are made explicit.
 - Third-party modules can be loaded and/or configured in different xsh modules.
-- Modules can rely on the facilities from installed managers since they are always loaded after.
+- Modules can rely on the facilities from installed managers.

 Managers can also be used to automatically install plugin managers or frameworks for software other than your shell, such as the